 DAY TWO: 11:30 am - 2:45 pm (Eastern) (includes 15-minute break)

-Update on Practical "Reasonable Accommodation" Issues Update on COVID-19 reasonable accommodation issues, including specific questions of work-at-home, leave, and protective equipment, as well as discussion of the latest Court of Appeals cases on practical reasonable accommodation issues, including critical new cases on the meaning of "reasonable," what technically triggers the duty to interact, when accommodations are not required, whether an employer will be “punished” for doing a “good deed” by providing more than required by the law, and particular accommodation requests such as leave (including repeated leave extensions), schedule adjustments, change of supervisors, non-competitive reassignment, work-at-home, shift changes, and a perfume-free workplace.
-Requesting Medical Information Under the ADA Update on the myriad of COVID-19 questions, including asking employees about symptoms, about family members, taking employees’ temperatures and other issues, as well as latest cases and EEOC’s policies concerning the ADA's restrictions on medical questions and exams.
+Update on Practical "Reasonable Accommodation" Issues Update on COVID-19 reasonable accommodation issues, including specific questions of work-at-home, leave, and protective equipment, as well as discussion of the latest Court of Appeals cases on practical reasonable accommodation issues, including critical new cases on the meaning of "reasonable," what technically triggers the duty to interact, when accommodations are not required, whether an employer will be “punished” for doing a “good deed” by providing more than required by the law, issue arising when an employee cannot or will not get a COVID vaccine, and particular accommodation requests such as leave (including repeated leave extensions), schedule adjustments, change of supervisors, non-competitive reassignment, work-at-home, shift changes, and a perfume-free workplace.
+Requesting Medical Information Under the ADA Update on the myriad of COVID-19 questions, including asking employees about symptoms, about family members, about COVID antibodies and other issues, as well as latest cases and EEOC’s policies concerning the ADA's restrictions on medical questions and exams.

 REGISTRATION FEE SCHEDULE: